 Undergraduate research is an integral component of education in BCMB, affording undergraduates the opportunity to gain skills and experience that will be valuable in any career path.
 We offer BCB research experience, including summer research opportunities for interested undergraduate students.

 We are fortunate to have a local Undergraduate Affiliate Network (UAN) of the American Society for Biochemistry and Molecular Biology (ASBMB).
 This undergraduate honor society hosts events and outreach activities.
-To learn more, contact the student organizer, Ryan Rickels, or the faculty sponsor, Elias Fernandez.
+To learn more, contact the faculty sponsor, Elias Fernandez.